Page cover

 Shipping Zones

 Set specific Shipping Zones that are allowed for this customer.
 Leave blank to not restrict zones.
-(See the Shipping Zones & Rules document for more information on this).

 Sales Rep